JasonLi-TMT/Text-Mining-Over-Presidents-Speech-with-NLP/README.md

 ![image](figs/title.jpg)

-Term: Spring 2017

 + Projec title: Text Mining Over Presidents' Speech
-+ This project is conducted by [Jason Zishuo Li]
++ This project is conducted by: Jason Zishuo Li

-+ Project summary: This project use nlp to extract features from presidents' speech, built model for the features & visualized the result with R.
++ Project summary: This project analyzed presidents' speech data, performed feature engineering with NLP, built model for the features & visualized the result with R.

 ###